itom-project/itom/docs/userDoc/source/08_scriptLanguage/getstart-grabber.rst

 Introduction
 *************
 This tutorial gives a short introduction to the use of cameras.
-Cameras, RawIO and A/D converters (adda) are a type of the class :py:class:`~itom.dataIO`.
+Cameras, RawIO and A/D converters (adda) are subtypes of the class :py:class:`~itom.dataIO`.

+.. kann der Satz weg?
+..
 Other IO Harware not matching the command sets of grabbers is the class :py:class:`~itom.actuator`.

 Similar tutorials are available for :ref:`actuators <getStartActuator>` and :ref:`A/D converters <getStartADDA>`.

-Initialisation and common properties of :py:class:`~itom.dataIO` and :py:class:`~itom.actuator` are described above.
+Initialisation and common properties of :py:class:`~itom.dataIO` and :py:class:`~itom.actuator` are described :ref:`getting here <getStartHardware>`.

 Functions
 **********
-For this tutorial, we will focus on the standard application of grabbers: observe stuff, take pictures and retrieve them.
+For this tutorial, we will focus on the standard application of grabbers: observe stuff, take images and retrieve them.

 .. note::

     As one of the major advatages of the plugin concept, all grabbers shall behave in the same manner when given the same command.
-There may however be some special properties of some devices, wich cause slightly different behavior in very specialised cases.
+There may however be some special properties of some devices, which cause slightly different behavior in very specialised cases.
 For further information read the plugin documentation of your device.

 Start/Stop device
 =================